HN020719/HealthyRecipeInsights/README.md

 Also, since the absolute difference between the two group means is 0.2542, which is very small, we decided to use KS as the test statistic to run our permutation test further.

-Since we obtained a p-value of 0.0132, which is greater than 0.01, we fail to reject the null hypothesis.
+Since we obtained a p-value of 0.0132, which is greater than 0.01 significance level, we fail to reject the null hypothesis.
 The null hypothesis states that the distribution of 'n_ingredients' when 'average_rating' is missing is the same as the distribution of 'n_ingredients' when 'average_rating' is not missing.
 Therefore, we conclude that the missingness of the 'average_rating' column is not dependent on 'n_ingredients'.

+## Hypothesis Testing
+Again, our question is : what is the relationship between the level of healthiness and average rating of recipes?

+Null Hypotheses: The level of healthiness and average rating come from the same distribution. \
+Alternative Hypotheses: The level of healthiness and average rating do not come from the same distribution.

+Since we only have samples, but no information about any population distributions, we are going to conduct a permutation test. \
+Since the dataset is extensive, more confounding variables may affect the result.
+We need to use a more strict threshold as our significance level.
+So we use 0.01 as the significance level, representing higher statistical significance.\

+The observed differences in the group mean we obtained is 0.342.
+We ran a permutation test with 1000 repetitions and got a p-value of 0.299, which is much larger than the significance level.
+We fail to reject the null.
+Hence, we conclude that the healthiness and average rating may come from the same distribution.